 How big do Golden Rotties get?

-In general, most Golden Rottweiler mixes are large dogs that weigh around 70 to 90 pounds (32 to 41 kg) and can grow to a height of between 24 to 28 inches (61 to 71 cm).
+Most Golden Rottweiler mixes are large dogs weighing around 70 to 90 pounds (32 to 41 kg) and growing to a height of between 24 to 28 inches (61 to 71 cm).
 But this fido cannot be taller than its parents.

-If you decide to buy a Golden Retriever Rottweiler mix puppy, ask the breeder to see the parents of the puppies to get an idea of your pup's size.
+If you decide to buy a Golden Retriever Rottweiler mix puppy, ask the breeder to see the parents of the puppies get an idea of your pup's size.
 This doggo will fit best in a large house.
-It may also fit in smaller homes with a spacious yard, but they are NOT suitable for apartment living.
+It may also fit in smaller homes with spacious yards, but they are NOT suitable for apartment living.

 Coat & Color: Are they hypoallergenic?

 No, they are not hypoallergenic and are considered moderate shedders.
-Rottweiler Golden Retriever mix has a thick, dense, straight and soft coat that can be medium or longer in length.
+Rottweiler Golden Retriever mix has a thick, dense, straight, and soft coat that can be medium or long in length.
 Coat color is yet another example of the genetic inconsistencies of this mix.